 It is a highly complex issue.
 These areas are partially represented by certain States, and especially by the NGOs in these countries.
-This issue concerns the need to change the mapping of climate governance actors.
+This issue concerns the need to change the mapping of international climate governance actors.
 Cities, for example, have become increasingly important and are now among the actors who have a say on this issue.
 Certain “indigenous” peoples, as they are called in UN terminology, hold interesting prospects in the territories where they live.
 They have also been accepted at the COP meetings and are part of the discussions, demonstrating a process of “climatizing the world”, although they are not included in decision-making processes.

 An increasing number of actors want to express their interest in the climate issue, which has become a major challenge.
 The environment, society and the economy are the three pillars of sustainable development.
 The climate, for its part, has this centripetal force which involves taking hold of all sorts of issues and putting them under its umbrella.
 This reveals both its importance in raising global awareness, but also the fictitious nature of this issue, as the transformations called on by all do not really take place !
 The latest example is the free trade agreement between Europe and Canada (CETA), which shows no concern at all for climate issues.
 If Europe allows Canada to sell it its oil sands and dirty energy, it is bad for the climate.
 We do no need trade at all costs but, on the contrary, cooperation treaties to meet specific issues.

 For further reading on iD4D : “Management of Global Public Goods : what role for the international institutions ?”, by Ravi Kanbur, T.H.
 Lee Professor of World Affairs at Cornell University.

 In what way does the commons paradigm allow local concerns to be understood in order to address global issues ?